-Despite this, when we visited there recently, we still wanted to make sure we were able to stay in high quality accommodation.
+Despite this, when we visited there recently, we still wanted to make sure we could stay in high-quality accommodation.

 We were delighted when we came across the City town Apartments, providing us with a central location in the city, within easy walking distance to all the major areas.

-In Reykjavik where good value accommodation can be hard to find, this apartment had it all.
+In Reykjavik, where good value accommodation can be hard to find, this apartment had it all.
 For starters, it was huge.
-At around 65 m², there is plenty of room for an entire family, or group of friends.
-A dedicated bedroom, two sofa beds and large lounge area makes for a comfortable stay.
-It has a laundry, large bathroom, dining room and full size kitchen.
-The apartment is also fully stocked with everything you could imagine to be able to cook a restaurant quality meal!
-A large flat screen tv, Apple TV with access to Netflix and excellent wifi are all part of the accommodation.
+At around 65 m², there is plenty of room for an entire family or group of friends.
+A dedicated bedroom, two sofa beds, and a large lounge area make for a comfortable stay.
+It has a laundry, large bathroom, dining room, and full-size kitchen.
+The apartment is also fully stocked with everything you could imagine cooking a restaurant-quality meal!
+A large flat screen tv, Apple TV with access to Netflix, and excellent wifi are all part of the accommodation.

 We caught the FlyBus from Keflavik Airport, which has a shuttle that took us to the hotel directly beside the apartment, making for an easy transition.

-Even though this apartment can be booked through Booking.com, the owner of the apartment will be in personal contact with you, ensuring an efficient and hassle free arrival.
+Even though this apartment can be booked through Booking.com, the apartment owner will be in personal contact with you, ensuring an efficient and hassle-free arrival.